 The MNAAP Immunization Taskforce is committed to increasing infant, child, and teen immunization rates and decreasing barriers to vaccination.
 The task force is currently co-chaired by Dawn Martin, MD, FAAP, MPH and Vijay Chawla, MD, FAAP.

 Only three in four Minnesota children are up to date on their immunizations.
 Not only do immunizations save lives, but they also save on health care costs with every $1 spent yielding an estimated $10‐$14 in saved expenditure.

-Improving the MN pediatric immunization rates is one of the four strategicpriorities of the MNAAP Board for 2017-2020.
-The MNAAP Immunization workgroupmeets by conference call on a monthly or “as needed” basis and welcome new members.
-Contact email@example.com for information.
+Improving the Minnesota pediatric immunization rates is one of the four strategicpriorities of the MNAAP Board for 2017-2020.

 Minnesota Immunization Information Connection (MIIC) Over 90 percent of Minnesota children less than 18 years of age are enrolled in the Minnesota Immunization Information Connection (MIIC).
 More than 3,000 organizations use MIIC, including primary care clinics, specialty providers, schools, childcare facilities, nursing homes and long-term care facilities, pharmacies, and hospitals.

 Immunization Action Coalition The Immunization Action Coalition is a St. Paul-based, independent, not-for-profit with a national reputation for accurate and helpful vaccine info.

 CDC The Centers for Disease Control and Prevention post here the official ACIP schedule as well as recommendations, educational materials, and more.